We found 4 genetics specialists who accept Medicare near Chantilly, VA.

 Clinical interests: Genetic Issues, General Care

-Dr. Carla Macleod's specialties are molecular genetic pathology and cytopathology.
-Dr. Macleod (or staff) speaks the following foreign languages: Filipino, Spanish, and French.
-She graduated from Autonomous University of Barcelona Faculty of Medicine and the University of Barcelona Faculty of Medicine and then she performed her residency at Washington Hospital Center.
-She is an in-network provider for MAMSI, Coventry, and Cigna, as well as other insurance carriers.
+Dr. Carla Macleod is a molecular genetic pathology and cytopathology specialist.
+Dr. Macleod takes MAMSI, Coventry, Cigna, and more.
+She graduated from Autonomous University of Barcelona Faculty of Medicine and the University of Barcelona Faculty of Medicine.
+For her professional training, Dr. Macleod completed a residency program at Washington Hospital Center.
+Dr. Macleod (or staff) speaks Filipino, Spanish, and French.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Gender

 - Single gene disorders, the result of a single mutated gene.
 Examples include Huntington’s disease, which causes jerky movements, and sickle-cell anemia, where red blood cells have an abnormal, rigid shape.

 - Inborn metabolic disorders, which are a specific type of single gene disorder that results in abnormalities in the way the body chemically processes proteins, carbohydrates or fats.
 Some examples are Urea Cycle Disorder (where ammonia builds up in the body) and Gaucher’s Disease (where fatty substances build up in cells and organs).

 - Chromosomal disorders, where gene-carrying chromosomes do not pair up correctly or are missing.
 Some examples are Klinefelter Syndrome, a sex-chromosome disorder, and Down Syndrome.